You’ve come across the internet’s ultimate guide for rock climbing Morocco.

 The Todra Gorge is located in the High Atlas Mountains at an elevation of about 1,500m (4,900ft).

-The best time to climb in Todra is during the North American winter, November – March.
+The best time to climb in Todra is during the North American winter, November – March, making it a prime international winter climbing destination.

 It would also definitely be possible to climb the spring and fall shoulder seasons as well, as there is plenty of shade to be had in the gorge at any time of day.